deeplearning4j/deeplearning4j/programmingguide/dl4j_examplesexplained.md

     .weightInit(WeightInit.XAVIER)
 ```

 This example uses the XAVIER method for randomizing the initial weights.
+Xavier is a good randomized weight initialization algorithm that takes into account the number of connections a neuron has when choosing initial weights.

 **Step size for each iteration**